 This moves requires a tremendous amount of strength in the hip and pelvic stabilizers.
 It is a great exercises to develop strength throughout the entire pelvic region.
 When these movements become easier, you will create more stability as you move through the ball on the course.

 Patients with movement dysfunctions or pain in the hip region will respond positively to conservative treatment.
-Here at Equilibrium Sports and Spinal we specialise not only in these hip conditions, but the appropriate sport specific rehabilitation to attain a full resolution.
+Here at Equilibrium Sports and Spinal we specialize not only in these hip conditions, but the appropriate sport specific rehabilitation to attain a full resolution.
 Our Osteopaths service Malvern, Glen Iris, Ashburton, Hawthorn and Caulfield.
 Book online today, and let us help you create a more strong and stable body.
 Allowing you to hit the ball further, more accurately and consistently.
 Avoiding time off the course and in the treatment room.

 Feel free to email us at [email protected] .We are also more than happy to chat via our blue Drift Chat box in the bottom right hand corner.